Markovian projections for functionals of It\^o semimartingales with jumps: Introduction

 In our previous work \cite{MR4814246}, we independently developed Markovian projections for c\`adl\`ag It\^o semimartingales.
 One of the main tools in \cite{MR4814246} is the superposition principle for non-local generators developed by R\"{o}ckner, Xie and Zhang~\cite{MR4168386}.
 The idea of using a superposition principle to prove a mimicking theorem seems to have been first used in Lacker, Shkolnikov and Zhang~\cite{MR4612111}.
 The main results in \cite{MR4814246} hold under relatively mild assumptions: an integrability condition similar to \eqref{eq:int_cond_cts} as in \cite{MR3098443}:

 and a growth condition on $(\widehat{b}, \widehat{\sigma}, \widehat{\kappa})$ (see \cite{MR4814246}, Equation~(3.4)).
 Although this growth condition is not strictly weaker than the assumption in \cite{bentata2012mimicking}, it is generally easier to verify than a continuity condition.
 Also, as is in \cite{MR0833267} and \cite{MR3098443}, properties beyond existence of the mimicking process are not guaranteed in general.
+An important limitation of the method in \cite{MR4814246} is that the superposition principle is not available in path-dependent situations involving updating functions.

 In this paper, we construct Markovian projections in the fully general setting of It\^o semimartingales with jumps.
 The only assumption of our new results is \eqref{eq:int_cond_jump}; the growth condition on $(\widehat{b}, \widehat{\sigma}, \widehat{\kappa})$ is no longer needed.
 Thus, our assumption is much weaker than those in \cite{bentata2012mimicking} and \cite{MR4814246}.
 Moreover, our mimicking results work for a class of functionals of It\^o processes, not just the processes themselves, which again strictly generalizes \cite{bentata2012mimicking} and \cite{MR4814246}.
 The proof techniques are completely different than those in \cite{MR4814246}.
 We build on the pioneering ideas of Brunick and Shreve~\cite{MR3098443}, utilizing in particular the concepts of updating functions and concatenated probability measures.
 Nonetheless, the extension to the jump case is nontrivial and requires, for instance, a carefully designed canonical space for the third characteristic of an It\^o semimartingale, the compensator of its jump measure.
 This involves a delicate analysis of certain measure-valued processes, which does not arise in the continuous case in \cite{MR3098443}.